AJohnstone2007/ART/old/rdp/readme.md

 # RDP V1.7 ALPHA

 This is the alpha version of RDP V1.7, which may not be a stable.
 RDP 1.7 has never been formally released, but it has been used successfully to build the examples here and is used to build the front ends for later tools.
-Both RDP and the parser it generates are written in ANSI C.
+Both RDP and the parsers	 it generates are written in ANSI C.

 The stable distributed versions from V1.0 to V1.6 may be found in subdirectory [old](https://github.com/AJohnstone2007/ART/tree/main/old/rdp/old).